noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

     - made up of routes between participating containers and the wider network where the host is attached
   - multi-host virtual networks
     - provide an overlay where any container on a participating host can have its on routable IP address from any other container in the network
+- a container can only start connected to a single network
+  - you can assign additional networks after the container starts via `docker network connect`
+- by default a container inherits the DNS settings of the host as defined in `/etc/resolv.conf`
+  - even containers that use a custom network inherit the /etc/hosts of the HOST
+  - `--hostname` is local only to the container
+- three things you need to consinder
+  - the containers name
+  - the containers hostname
+  - the containers dns record

 ```sh
   # create a user defined network